 The service starts, and a browser opens and navigates to the Fortify WebInspect REST API Swagger UI page.
-For more information about this page, see "Accessing the Fortify WebInspect REST API Swagger UI" on the next page.
+For more information about this page, see "Accessing the Fortify WebInspect REST API Swagger UI" below.

 • To start the Fortify WebInspect REST API service without testing the API configuration, click Start.